antoniospg/S3D-ASSIGNMENT/README.md

 A simple 3D L-System that can easily generate trees and bushes

 ![Overview](img/ovw.png)
-Figure 1: Fractal trees, generated using the l-systems approach.
+**Figure 1**: Fractal trees, generated using the l-systems approach.
 From left to right: An ordinary tree, a bush, a seaweed, a sympodial tree and a willow.

 ## Overview